← all stories

 Duel Masters

-Duel Masters is heading toward a milestone anniversary.
-Wizards of the Coast president John Hight, in an interview during a visit to Japan, said the company is planning for the franchise's 25th anniversary in 2027.
-Hight described Japan as the source of TCG culture and argued that any trading card game that succeeds there can succeed globally.
-The interview did not specify what form the anniversary plans will take.
+Duel Masters is approaching a milestone anniversary.
+Wizards of the Coast president John Hight, in an interview from June 2026, said the franchise is set for its 25th anniversary in 2027.
+He described Japan as the source of TCG culture and said any TCG that succeeds there can succeed globally, placing Duel Masters within that context.

-Meanwhile, Duel Masters creator Shigenobu Matsumoto is working on a new project outside the franchise.
-Monthly Coro Coro Comics launched a manga titled Horo-Beat on May 15, 2026, with Matsumoto credited for the original work and storyboard composition.
-The manga is a collaboration that also involves The Irregular at Magic High School author Tsutomu Satou on the scenario and Reborn! creator Akira Amano on original character designs.
-Akira Tsuruta is drawing the manga.
-The story follows a middle school student who can see monsters and teams up with a cat that transforms into a raiju beast.
+Creator Shigenobu Matsumoto is also working on a separate project.
+A new manga called Horo-Beat launched in Shogakukan's Monthly Coro Coro Comics on May 15, 2026.
+Matsumoto is credited with the original work and handles storyboard composition.
+The project also involves The Irregular at Magic High School author Tsutomu Satou on the scenario and Reborn! creator Akira Amano on character designs.
+The story follows a middle school student who teams up with a temple cat that transforms into a raiju beast to fight yokai.

 Key facts

-Wizards of the Coast is planning for Duel Masters' 25th anniversary in 2027.
+Duel Masters is set for its 25th anniversary in 2027.

-Duel Masters creator Shigenobu Matsumoto is credited with the original work and storyboard composition for the new manga Horo-Beat in Monthly Coro Coro Comics.
+Duel Masters creator Shigenobu Matsumoto is credited with the original work and handles storyboard composition for the new manga Horo-Beat.

-Monthly Coro Coro Comics launched Horo-Beat on Friday, May 15, 2026, with a 66-page first chapter.
+Horo-Beat launched in Shogakukan's Monthly Coro Coro Comics on May 15, 2026, with a 66-page first chapter.

 Timeline